 • Stay at Ameristar Casino Resort, Black Hawk’s swanky new accommodations.
 The hotel boasts luxurious rooms and suites with Rocky Mountain views, a full-service day spa, a rooftop pool open year-round, four restaurants and an exquisitely appointed casino with slots, video poker and table games.

-• If you can pull yourself away from the excellent casino buffets, savor gourmet fare such as garlic-crusted portobello mushrooms at White Buffalo Grill in the Lodge Casino, Colorado buffalo ribeye at Farraddays’ in the Isle Casino Hotel, and seared scallops at Fitzgeralds Don B’s Steakhouse.
+• If you can pull yourself away from the excellent casino buffets, savor gourmet fare such as garlic-crusted portobello mushrooms at White Buffalo Grill in the Lodge Casino, Colorado buffalo ribeye at Farraddays’ in the Isle Casino Hotel, and St. Louis-style ribs at the Canyon Casino's Canyon Grille.

 • Settle into a casino bar with a Colorado microbrew and check out the local music scene.
 Several of the properties host live music on Fridays and Saturdays that often feature bands from along the Front Range.